timescale/docs/cloud/metrics.md

 Additionally, you can turn automatic metric refreshes on and off.
 When automatic metric refresh is on, the dashboard updates every thirty seconds.

-In some cases, grey vertical bars display on the metrics dashboard, like this:
+In some cases, gray vertical bars display on the metrics dashboard, like this:

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-metrics_graybar.png" alt="Timescale Cloud Metrics not collected"/>